Summary

 - Provide a Key Name > Assign Access Groups (required) > Generate

-- You'll then be shown a popup with your key.
+- You'll then be shown a popup with your key (this will only be shown once per key).

 Optional Considerations: